ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ## Persisted and trusted documents

-Normally, clients send the full GraphQL query with each request.
-With **persisted documents**, they send an ID instead, and the server looks up the query text.
-Accepting only documents registered by your application also lets you restrict which queries clients can run; these are **trusted documents**.
+Clients usually send the full GraphQL query with each request.
+With persisted documents, they send an ID and the server looks up the query text.
+Trusted documents restrict clients to queries that your application has registered.

-`OperationResolver` is the gateway hook for this lookup: it takes an incoming request and supplies the query text to parse, validate, and execute.
+`OperationResolver` handles this lookup.
+It takes an incoming request and returns the query text that the gateway parses, validates, and executes.
 Use `trustedDocuments` for an in-memory registry:

 ```scala
 import caliban.Value.StringValue